IvanYYi/IvanYYi.github.io/_pages/about.md

 Welcome to my webpage!

-My current research interest lies in macro finance, with a particular focus on *BANKING*.
+My current research interest lies in macro finance, with a particular focus on *financial intermediation*.
 I am now an Assistant Professor of Economics at Nankai University.
 I received my PhD in Economics from the London School of Economics and Political Science (LSE).